-図 10-3.
+図 9-3.
 Negative Bias with Two Iso-Bias Power Supplies

-The last example, shown in 🗵 10-4, is a single power supply configuration and generates negative bias through a Zener diode in the gate drive loop.
+The last example, shown in 🗵 9-4, is a single power supply configuration and generates negative bias through a Zener diode in the gate drive loop.
 The benefit of this solution is that it only uses one power supply and the bootstrap power supply can be used for the high side drive.
 This design requires the least cost and design effort among the three solutions.
 However, this solution has limitations:

-- 1. The negative gate drive bias is not only determined by the Zener diode, but also by the duty cycle, which means the negative bias voltage will change when the duty cycle changes.
-Therefore, converters with a fixed duty cycle (~50%) such as variable frequency resonant convertors or phase shift convertors favor this solution. - 2.
-The high side VDDA-VSSA must maintain enough voltage to stay in the recommended power supply range, which means the low side switch must turn-on or have free-wheeling current on the body (or anti-parallel) diode for a certain period during each switching cycle to refresh the bootstrap capacitor.
+- 1. The negative gate drive bias is not only determined by the Zener diode, but also by the duty cycle, which means the negative bias voltage changes when the duty cycle changes.
+Therefore, converters with a fixed duty cycle (approximately 50%) such as variable frequency resonant convertors or phase shift convertors favor this solution. - 2.
+The high-side VDDA-VSSA must maintain enough voltage to stay in the recommended power supply range, which means the low side switch must turn on or have free-wheeling current on the body (or anti-parallel) diode for a certain period during each switching cycle to refresh the bootstrap capacitor.
 Therefore, a 100% duty cycle for the high side is not possible unless there is a dedicated power supply for the high side, like in the other two example circuits.
+It is important to ensure RGS is properly selected to correctly bias the Zener diode.
+In addition, it is recommended to keep RGS small to ensure that the negative gate drive bias circuitry reaches steady state in a short time.
+Increasing RGS increases the charging time for capacitor C_Z, and therefore increases the time for the negative bias to reach steady state.

-図 10-4.
+図 9-4.
 Negative Bias with Single Power Supply and Zener Diode in Gate Drive Path

-10.2.3 Application Curves
+9.2.3 Application Curves

-Channel 1 (Yellow): UCC21520 INA pin signal.
-Channel 2 (Blue): UCC21520 INB pin signal.
+Channel 1 (Yellow): UCC21521 INA pin signal.

+Channel 2 (Blue): UCC21521 INB pin signal.